goro-7/spring-webflux-deployer/README.md

   redeploys application

 ## Pre requisites
 - This is packaged as maven dependency and works with Java 14
+- Your remote/server should have git
+- Your remote/server should maven installed